Virtual environments blurring the edges for network managers

 “Hybrid environments, and the flow of business data between on-premise applications and clouds, increase complexity and make it harder for IT teams to gain the edge-to-edge network visibility they need to identify and predict outages, spot security breaches and analyse mission-critical application performance issues,” explains Areg Alimian, senior director, solutions marketing, Ixia.

-“When they first look into moving critical workloads from on-premise data centres into virtualised, software-defined data centres or public clouds, IT decision-makers need to ask themselves two key questions,” he explains.
+“When they first look into moving critical workloads from on-premise data centers into virtualised, software-defined data centers or public clouds, IT decision-makers need to ask themselves two key questions,” he explains.